DaniilGurski/u03-compatibility-quiz/src/docs/screens/WELCOME.md

 # Welcome screen
-The welcome screen constists off static HTML that will not be manipulated with JavaScript.
+The welcome screen consists off static HTML that will not be manipulated with JavaScript.

 ## Welcome screen markup